-If you do need to reduce class sizes, adjust accordingly in your Mindbody software and communicate the change with your clients.
+If you do need to reduce class sizes, adjust accordingly in your Mindbody software (it's easy to do from your "Classes" tab) and communicate the change with your clients.

 If some of your classes or services aren't possible just yet because you can't accommodate social distancing requirements, make sure clients are aware and not able to book them on mindbody.io or the Mindbody app just yet.